fanout/js-serve-grip/README.md

 [GRIP](https://pushpin.org/docs/protocols/grip/) is a protocol that enables a web service to delegate realtime push behavior to a proxy component, using HTTP and headers.

-`connect-grip` parses the `Grip-Sig` header in any requests to detect if they came through a Grip proxy, and provides your route handler with tools to handle such requests.
+`@fanoutio/serve-grip` parses the `Grip-Sig` header in any requests to detect if they came through a Grip proxy, and provides your route handler with tools to handle such requests.
 This includes access to information about whether the current request is proxied or is signed, as well as methods to issue any hold instructions to the GRIP proxy.

-Additionally, `connect-grip` also handles [WebSocket-Over-HTTP processing](https://pushpin.org/docs/protocols/websocket-over-http/) so that WebSocket connections managed by the GRIP proxy can be controlled by your route handlers.
+Additionally, `serve-grip` also handles [WebSocket-Over-HTTP processing](https://pushpin.org/docs/protocols/websocket-over-http/) so that WebSocket connections managed by the GRIP proxy can be controlled by your route handlers.